|Commitment: 4-5 hours a week|

 Last date to apply - May 30, 2019

-Cities in India and South Asia are spiralling.
+Cities in India and the global south are spiralling.
 Our climate is changing, making cities more prone to extreme rain events and floods while water scarcity and pollution continue to grow.
 Ground water, lakes and rivers in India are exhaustively overdrawn (a CSE study showing ground water sources 48% of urban water supply in India), yet no city in the country has adequate water supply.
 Fresh water sources are reducing due to rapid urban expansion.
 Cities encroach and pollute them as wastewater is disposed into water bodies untreated.
 Central Pollution Control Board indicates that 43,117 MLD(million litres per day) of untreated sewage flows into rivers across India (CPCB, 2015).Additionally, 351 river stretches across the country are polluted due to discharge of both municipal and industrial waste water over the years (CPCB, 2018).

 The course will provide a holistic perspective on today’s waterscenario and emphasize the need to move towards a water secure future.
 It will help practitioners and decision makers with various other commitments to improve their subject-knowledgeonlinein their own time, using a highly supportive and interactive learning platform.

 Tohelp students, working professionals and environmental enthusiasts learn state-of-art concepts and principles of improved urban water management at their own comfort and pace.

 The course will consist of the following modules:

 Module I: Water and Development – Understanding what works and what doesn’t

 Module IV: Introduction to Tools and Approaches to operationalize interventions